 Absolutely.
 We welcome friends and family to watch, film, and photographs from the sidelines.
 Chairs and shade are provided.
-And in the end, if there’s time, they can purchase high-speed passenger laps with our pro drivers.
+And in the end, if there’s time, they can purchase high-speed passenger laps with our pro drivers for $65.

 Can I film my class?
 Can I bring a GoPro?

 We allow filming / GoPros for the Drift Pro course students towards the end of the day.
 There are usually mounts inside and on the roof of the cars.
-For other classes (Experience, Skills, Advanced) we don’t allow student filming during class because we’ve found it becomes a distraction for first-time students and slows the flow of shorter classes.
+For other classes (Skills, Advanced) we don’t allow student filming during class because the distraction slows the progression in shorter classes.
 Our goal is to get you as much seat time as possible.
-However, all students are allowed to film the passenger lap with our pro drivers at the end of the day.
+However, your guests can film from the side.
+And all students are allowed to film the passenger lap with our pro drivers at the end of the day.

 Do I need to bring anything?
 Is there food and water?

-For all courses, ice-cold bottled water is provided.
-For Drift Pro full-day classes, lunch (sandwich wraps) and snacks are provided.
+For all courses, bottled water is provided.
+For Advanced and Drift Pro full-day classes that cross over the lunch hour, lunch (sandwich / wraps) are provided.
 Sanitizing wipes and/or hand sanitizer will also be provided.
 And yes, there are bathrooms on site.

 Is it safe?

 In nearly three years of operation, we’re happy to report we’ve never had an accident or injury.
-The San Antonio raceway course is 3 acres of blacktop and we design the courses to allow plenty of room for all the mistakes we’ve seen (so far).
+The Alamo City Motorplex is 5+ acres of blacktop.
+We design the courses to allow plenty of room for all the mistakes we’ve seen (so far).